newhlw/a-mock-api/asnwer.md

 Math Node Demo
 "Just to show another example quickly — I built a small pipeline using the Math node.
 Two Input nodes feed into it, and the result goes to an Output node.
-Ran it, and it worked perfectly."
+Ran it, and it worked perfectly." now i will give the code wlathorugh about what i did and why.
 System Design
 "Now let me talk about how I chnaged the code to make it".
 Frontend